As a pet parent, maybe sometimes you wonder how to tell if your cat has fleas.

 The grooming process involves licking, scratching, and even biting – these are necessary and fulfilling.
 But fleas will bite the cat and cause agitation, which in turn leads to excessive grooming.

-Also, if the cats keep moving around the house and particularly aggressive with their humans or other animals in the home; preferring to be alone.
+Also, if the cats keep moving around the house and are particularly aggressive with their humans or other animals in the home; preferring to be alone.

 These small, dark-brown, jumping creatures are very common during the spring and summer seasons.
-These dirt bugs maybe your cat’s worst enemy!
+These dirt bugs may be your cat’s worst enemy!